RuofengX/pycraft-game/pyworld/README.md

 Character is a special kind of entity.
 It represents all the entity in a world.
 Every character has a position, velocity and acceleration.
 Entity has tick() method, which will be called in every tick-loop.
 Character could only be created by a Continuum in fact,

-New type of Character could be created and should herit the Character class.
+New type of Character could be created and should inherit the Character class.
-Also an entity could gain different capacity by herit multiple MixinModule.
+Also an entity could gain different capacity by inherit multiple MixinModule.

-For more MixinModule usage please refers to the docs of `./beings.py` .
+For more MixinModule usage please refers to the docs of `./messages.py`.

 ## Ticks, the time